Sardinettes tartare with baked pumpkin and parsley-cilantro pesto à la Thomas Vetter

 powdered sugar

-Ingredients for sardine tartare with baked pumpkin and cilantro pesto
+Ingredients for sardine tartare with baked pumpkin and coriander pesto

-1. Drain the sardinettes from the can through a sieve, catch the oil and set aside.
+1. Drain the sardines from the can through a sieve, reserving the oil, and set aside.
 Roughly chop the fish with a knife.

-Peel the shallots and cut into small cubes, cut the capers into small pieces and mix both with the chopped sardinettes.
+Peel the shallots and cut them into small cubes, also chop the capers and mix both with the chopped sardines.

-Fold in the reserved oil, finely chopped dill, and chopped spring onions.
-Season to taste with lime juice, lime and orange zest, and some salt and pepper.
+Stir in the reserved oil, finely chopped dill, and chopped spring onions.
+Season to taste with lime juice, lime and orange zest, and a little salt and pepper.

-2. Cut open and gut the squash, then cut into even cubes.
-Lightly toast the spices (fennel seed, coriander seed, cumin, curry, cinnamon, star anise) in a pot or pan.
-You can also crush the coarser spices in a mortar beforehand.
+2. Cut open and gut the pumpkin, then cut into even-sized cubes.
+Briefly toast the spices (fennel seeds, coriander seeds, cumin, curry, cinnamon, star anise) in a pot or pan.
+You can also crush the coarser spices in a mortar and pestle beforehand.

-Add the pumpkin cubes, some sunflower oil, salt and pepper and mix.
-Place the whole thing on a baking tray and bake at 200°C for about 10 minutes until the pumpkin is soft but not falling apart.
+Add the pumpkin cubes, a little sunflower oil, salt, and pepper, and mix.
+Place everything on a baking sheet and bake at 200°C (convection oven) for about 10 minutes, until the pumpkin is soft but not falling apart.

-3. Chop the herbs very finely and puree with a little olive and sunflower oil using a hand blender.
-Keep adding a little oil until you get a nice oily consistency.
-Season with salt, pepper and some powdered sugar.
+3. Finely chop the herbs and blend them with a little olive and sunflower oil using a hand blender.
+Add a little more oil at a time until you reach a nice, oily consistency.
+Season to taste with salt, pepper, and a little powdered sugar.

 4. Serve and enjoy, preferably with a glass of wine.

-Thomas Vetter cooks at the Berlin Food WeekSardine Tartare with Roasted Pumpkin and Cilantro Pesto
+Thomas Vetter cooks at the Berlin Food WeekSardine tartare with roasted pumpkin and coriander pesto

-Our wine recommendation: a rosé always goes very well with a fish dish with spicy notes, especially if it has beautiful fruity and floral notes.
-These form a refreshing balance to spicy dishes.
+Our wine recommendation: A rosé always pairs well with a fish dish with spicy notes, especially when it has lovely fruity and floral notes.
+These provide a refreshing balance to spicy dishes.